Staff & Board

 Joe Page, President

 For the past 30 years, Joe has been one of our community’s most active visionaries.
-He has a long and proven track record of making things happen.
-He is a retired teacher, founder of Northern Susitna Institute and the Denali Arts Council, founding chair of the Talkeetna Community Council, served as chairman of the Talkeetna Comprehensive Plan Advisory Committee, and co-founder of the CEAL Academy.
+He is a retired teacher, founder of NSI and the Denali Arts Council, founding chair of the Talkeetna Community Council, served as chairman of the Talkeetna Comprehensive Plan Advisory Committee, and co-founder of the CEAL Academy.

 Erin Aulman, Vice President